XINFO GROUPS key

 - pending: the length of the group's pending entries list (PEL), which are messages that were delivered but are yet to be acknowledged

-- last-delivered-id: the ID of the last entry delivered the group's consumers
+- last-delivered-id: the ID of the last entry delivered to the group's consumers

-- entries-read: the logical "read counter" of the last entry delivered to group's consumers
+- entries-read: the logical "read counter" of the last entry delivered to the group's consumers

 - lag: the number of entries in the stream that are still waiting to be delivered to the group's consumers, or a NULL when that number can't be determined.